Randi Weingarten: Pensions and retirement

+Israel

+Weingarten is a longtime critic of the Boycott, Divestment and Sanctions movement.
+Despite her opposition to BDS, she has said that she and the AFT should not intervene against pro-BDS actions taken at the local level.
+Identifying as a "progressive Zionist" and a "Ramahnik", Weingarten has frequently criticized the Israeli government in the belief that Israeli society should be more "inclusive and democratic."

 Political activities

 Weingarten and the UFT endorsed Republican George Pataki for re-election as Governor of New York in 2002.
 Julia Levy reported in the New York Sun on February 1, 2005, that candidates for mayor of New York were meeting with Weingarten, and "political experts" were saying that "Weingarten has become something of a kingmaker."
 The UFT's endorsement, wrote Levy, meant "votes, campaign volunteers, and information."

-A lifelong Democrat, Weingarten is a member of the Democratic National Committee (DNC).
+A lifelong Democrat, Weingarten was a member of the Democratic National Committee (DNC) from 2002 until her resignation in mid 2025.
 She was an early and critically important supporter of Howard Dean as Chairman of the DNC.
 She is a superdelegate who was pledged to Hillary Clinton during the 2008 presidential primary.
 In January 2009, she was mentioned as a possible candidate in the appointment process to replace Clinton's U.S. Senate seat.

 In one of the Wikileaks emails from John Podesta, chair of the Hillary Clinton campaign, Weingarten states her desire to "go after" the National Nurses United union after their endorsement of Senator Bernie Sanders for President of the United States.

-In 2020, Weingarten was named a candidate for Secretary of Education in the Biden Administration.
-She was an elector for the State of New York in the 2020 United States Presidential Election.
+In 2020, Weingarten was named a candidate for Secretary of Education in the Biden administration.
+She was an elector for the State of New York in the 2020 United States presidential election.

+Weingarten serves on the board of directors of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.